sajari/sdk-react/README.md

 ## [Input](https://sajari-sdk-react.netlify.com/components/input)

-The `Input` component provides a text-box which performs searches as the user types.
+The `Input` component creates a text-box which performs searches as the user types.
-It is customizable through the use of props, to render appropraite autocomplete suggestions back in the input box, and to also render autocomplete suggestions in a list underneath.
+It is customizable through the use of props, options include rendering autocomplete suggestions back in the input box, or rendering autocomplete suggestions in a drop-down list.

 ```javascript
 import { Input } from "@sajari/sdk-react";